Haunt-o/AI-Dungeon-Context-Language/README.md

 ### Good Practices

-As an AI can always make mistakes, there are some practices for writing context notes that I find work and may make things easier for the AI:
+As an AI can always make mistakes, there are some practices for writing context notes that I, and others, find work and may make things easier for the AI:

-1) Keep each piece of information as brief and straightforward as possible.
+1) Keep each piece of information as direct and straightforward as possible.
 	- When an AI is fed too much text at once, its ability to keep track of everything at the same time starts to weaken.
 	  While your context probably won't choke up the AI, it's good to be safe